CLI Companion

 • update

-The `huggingface-cli repo create` command is used to create new repositories on the Hugging Face Hub directly from your command line.
-These repositories can be of various types: models, datasets, or Spaces.
+The `huggingface-cli repo create` command is used to create new repositories (models, datasets, or Spaces) on the Hugging Face Hub directly from your command line.

 Syntax